AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Abstract data types
 -------------------

-With this high level granularity, it might not seem obvious how to hide the implementation details of a type.
-Here is how it is done in Ada:
+With this high-level granularity, it might not seem obvious how to hide the implementation details of a type.
+Here is how it can be done in Ada:

 .. code:: ada